 After looking at your score, consider if it would be beneficial to spend time boosting your score before applying for credit.
 Results may take a few weeks to update, but making fixes in advance can significantly help improve your score.

-Pro Tip: According to Experian, credit scores considered good range from 670 to 739.
-Try to aim for an excellent credit score as you build credit experience, and avoid falling into the bad credit score range.
-To lenders, the lower your score, the more likely you are to become delinquent.
+Try to aim for a higher credit score as you build credit experience, and avoid falling into the poor credit score range.
+To lenders, the lower your credit score, the higher risk you may represent.
 If you’re in this position, it may be difficult to obtain an advantageous loan or one at all.
 Rebuilding your credit and getting the best loan options available for you could be worth the wait.

 Does it hurt your credit to run a credit check?